aymenhta/jserve/README.md

-# Fake-Jason
+# jserve
-fake-jason is a handy cli tool for front-end developers to mock up a back-end in a snap, making it easier for devs to test and prototype without any hassle.
+jserve is a handy cli tool for front-end developers to mock up a back-end in a snap, making it easier for devs to test and prototype without any hassle.

 ## routes